Bradfield/algos/trees/parse-tree.md

 To put the results of the two recursive calls together, we can simply apply the operator stored in the parent node to the results returned from evaluating both children.
-In the example from Figure 3 we see that the two children of the root evaluate to themselves, namely 10 and 3.
+In the example from above we see that the two children of the root evaluate to themselves, namely 10 and 3.
 Applying the multiplication operator gives us a final result of 30.

-The code for a recursive `evaluate` function is shown in Listing 1 &lt;lst\_eval&gt;.
+The code for a recursive `evaluate` function is shown below.
 First, we obtain references to the left and the right children of the current node.
 If both the left and right children evaluate to `None`, then we know that the current node is really a leaf node.
-This check is on line 7.
 If the current node is not a leaf node, look up the operator in the current node and apply it to the results from recursively evaluating the left and right children.